davids91/shocovox/README.md

 Issue spotlight:
 -
 These are the issues I will work on until 2025 Q1.
 I am eliminating them in a sequential manner.
-- #29 - Homogeneous nodes - an optimization that also enables a more efficient byte structure for the octrees
+- #54 - Occupied bitmap structure update - Restructure of the per-node and per-brick occupied bitmaps to be more efficient(gotta go fast)
+- #56 - Rework user data handling - Trimming the fat in Voxel storage, broadening the possibilities with user data
 - #45 - GPU cache - To make it possible to display octrees of limitless size on the GPU by streaming only what one can see
 - #3 - to make it possible to have a limitless octree: so it's not bound by the RAM size anymore
 - #28, #6 - Level of Detail implementation to render large scenes more efficiently